-In the constant dash for more megapixels, ON1 Resize AI offers a pause.
-Instead of upgrading to the latest sensor behemoth, it lets to recover details you thought were lost.
+In the constant race for more megapixels, ON1 Resize AI offers a pause.
+Instead of upgrading to the latest and greatest sensor, it lets you recover details you thought were lost.

 Wouldn’t it be nice to be able to crop a photo and still retain the detail of the larger size?
 This is what ON1 Resize AI promises.
 And in this review, we’ll see if they deliver on that and how they compare to other photo enlargement software offerings.

 Resize AI is part of ON1’s photo editing programs and plugins suite.

 Each program has a part to play when editing your images.
 And these work as standalone programs or plugins for Adobe Lightroom and Photoshop programs.